-When you file Chapter 7, a bankruptcy trustee is appointed by the court and this person is given the authority to sell your assets to pay your creditors.
+After you file Chapter 7, the court appoints a bankruptcy trustee who is given the authority to sell your assets to pay your creditors.
 Luckily, filing BK does not mean you have to turn over every item you own, exemptions allow you to keep a certain amount of your personal property and the trustee can not sell these items to pay off your creditors.
 How much you can keep and what you can keep depends on the value of the asset and the specific exemptions in your state or the federal bankruptcy code.
 Thanks to these exemptions, you will probably be able to keep the majority of your personal property.

 How Do Exemptions Work in Chapter 7 Bankruptcy?